 Statute of Limitations in Florida Distracted Driving Accident Cases

 If you plan on filing a personal injury claim for your injuries, you need to be aware of the statute of limitations.
-In Florida, the statute of limitations for personal injury claims is four years from the accident date.
-This means that you have four years from the date of the accident to file a lawsuit against the negligent driver.
+In Florida, the statute of limitations for personal injury claims is two years from the accident date.
+This means that you have two years from the date of the accident to file a lawsuit against the negligent driver.

 Texting While Driving Law